 Collaborative Doctoral Awards (CDAs) provide studentship funding for doctoral projects that are developed in partnership with an organisation outside of higher education.
 Enabling collaboration with a diverse range of external partners, CDAs foster links that may have long-term benefits for both partners, as well as social, cultural and economic benefits to wider communities.
 For doctoral students, CDAs offer an opportunity to gain professional experience outside the university environment and to develop and enhance their skill set.

-CDAs for entry in 2021-22 will be advertised here in October.
+CDAs for entry in 2022/23 will be advertised here from early October 2021.